jtr13/EDAV/docs/03-iris.md

 Okay...a couple things with this.

+### First: The Legend

-First, did you notice the new addition to the legend?
+**First**, did you notice the new addition to the legend?
 That looks silly!
 Why did that show up?
-Well, when we added the `alpha` into `aes()`.
-Specifically, this is saying:
+Well, when we added the `alpha` into `aes()`, we got a new legend.
+Let's look at what we are doing with `geom_point()`.
+Specifically, this is saying how we should map the `color` and `alpha`:

 `geom_point(mapping = aes(color = Species, alpha = 0.5))`

-So, we are mapping these given *aesthetics*, `color` and `alpha`, to certain values. ggplot knows that usually the aesthetic mapping will vary since you are probably passing in data that varies, so it will create a legend for each mapping.
+So, we are mapping these given *aesthetics*, `color` and `alpha`, to certain values. `ggplot` knows that usually the aesthetic mapping will vary since you are probably passing in data that varies, so it will create a legend for each mapping.
 However, we don't need a legend for the `alpha`: we explicitly set it to be 0.5.
 To fix this, we can pull `alpha` out of `aes` and instead treat it like an *attribute*:

 ```r